diana2granat/diana2granat/README.md

 ### Hi there 👋
+I’m currently learning Python in a bootcamp.
+I would like to create an interesting software.

 <!--
 **diana2granat/diana2granat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.